GMAT Waiver vs. No GMAT Requirement

 GMAT Waiver or No GMAT: A Critical Distinction

 First, a tremendous amount of misinformation exists online that blurs the distinction between these two options.
-It is not unusual to observe independent websites unaffiliated with business schools reporting that particular MBA programs do not require the GMAT or the GRE when in fact, those schools do want those tests but offer waivers instead.
+It is not unusual to observe independent websites unaffiliated with business schools reporting that particular MBA programs do not require the GMAT or the GRE when, in fact, those schools do want those tests but offer waivers instead.

 The second reason why this distinction is critical is that waiver requests often require drafting a request letter—i.e., a petition in university academic lingo—arguing in favor of the school granting a waiver to the candidate.
 These documents take time and effort to draft.
-Applicants should assume that all schools need this document to not be surprised at the last minute.
+Applicants should assume that all schools need this document so as not to be surprised at the last minute.
 The only exception lies in the case of automatic waivers, which are covered below.

 MBA Programs Without Testing Requirements